-All these packages include airfare, transfers hotels and tours.
+All packages include airfare, transfers, hotels and tours.
 Everything can be fully customized to fit your preferences.
 We promise to help you build the perfect Batanes itinerary, allowing you to have fun and get the best deals.

 Whether you are already in the Philippines or still planning your trip, We can help you explore this paradise on your vacation.
 Add any of the tours described below and we will build an authentic travel plan that actually works and suits you personally.

 **Once you have selected your desired items, your package will be reserved, and one of our agents will get in touch as quickly as possible – to help modify it to your personal needs and expectations before any payment is done.**